 Dr. S. is an excellent dentist in his mid-40s who has a thriving practice doing $1.5MM in revenue and growing.
 He loved the clinical work, but he was tired of the hassle of running a practice while also trying to spend time with his family.
 He wanted to get out of the day-to-day aspects of running the course but did not want to give up his practice.
-He had bought and grown it in the neighborhood where his family lived, and it was part of his identity and happiness.
+He bought and grew it in his family’s neighborhood, and it was part of his identity and happiness.

 Although the practice benefitted from a sizable annual revenue, Dr. S felt that if he did not take the burden of running the practice off his back, there was a good chance things could enter into decline.
 He was tired of keeping up the day-to-day both at the practice and home.
 He felt that either his family or the practice would suffer soon if he didn’t find a different path.

 Dr. S. considered his options.
 One option was to sell his practice to another dentist, pay off all of his debt, put some money in the bank, and find a job at another practice.
 If he did that, he would no longer be able to practice in his neighborhood, he would have a long commute to a new job, and he couldn’t save as much money as he’d like to at this age.
 This also would not solve the issue of work/life balance, which he wanted to achieve.

 3) Our Approach

 Using their extensive network in the industry, Practice Transitions Group, shopped Dr. S’s practice to various groups interested in partnering with doctors like him.
 PTG set up meetings with Dr. S and the group teams so they could get to know each other.
 The financial aspect of the transaction was important, but trust was just as important given Dr. S’s desire to continue working at his practice for another 15 to 20 years.